martalotysz/martalotysz/README.md

 - 👀 I’m interested in testing, psychology, books, flamenco dance, crochet and knitting

-- 🌱 I’m currently learning GIT, Java fundamentals, DevTools, German and I'm consolidating knowledge of the ISTQB Foundation level
+- 🌱 I’m currently learning GIT, Python fundamentals, DevTools, German and I'm consolidating knowledge of the ISTQB to take the exam on March 2023

 - 📫 If you want to know something more about me: https://www.canva.com/design/DAFUSFX6zUY/o0SDTuAYt43a_Vrp2vLhAA/view?utm_content=DAFUSFX6zUY&utm_campaign=designshare&utm_medium=link&utm_source=publishpresent </br>